Azure/autorest.powershell/docs/features-of-v4.md

 In autorest.powershell v4, IdentityType and UserAssignedIdentity are generated to align our best practice design.
 As a result, generated cmdlets will have changes as below.

 - For IdentityType, it will be changed to EnableSystemAssignedIdentity\<SwitchParameter\> for new-* cmdlet and EnableSystemAssignedIdentity\<bool\> for update-* cmdlet.
+Please notice that this change in update-* cmdlet will use GET+PUT operation instead of PATCH operation to update object and can't be disabled by `disable-getput: true`.
 - For UserAssignedIdentity, it will be changed from UserAssignedIdentity\<HashTable\> to UserAssignedIdentity\<string\[\]\>.

 ## Implemented retry policy